affaible/embeddings-poc/README.md

 ![image](kaggle-set-tsne.png "Kaggle Set T-SNE")

-This is encouraging, not only are the images visually similar they come from (the same dataset)[https://www.kaggle.com/datasets/sadhliroomyprime/cattle-weight-detection-model-dataset-12k]!
+This is encouraging, not only are the images visually similar they come from [the same dataset](https://www.kaggle.com/datasets/sadhliroomyprime/cattle-weight-detection-model-dataset-12k)!

 ----